Full engagement workflow for white-label CAM audit partners

 Step 2.3: Handling incomplete document submissions

-High impact (affects math-based rules directly):
+High impact (hits math-based rules directly):

-Medium impact (affects classification rules):
+Medium impact (hits classification rules):

 Low impact: